 In a different, yet somewhat complementary way, Billy Idol argues that rock is not art, but just the language of ordinary people.
 It might not be the most elegant language, but it is certainly blunt, unabashed, and understood by all.

-Since the start, Baladin beers have always sounded like unusual, sophisticated music: medieval symphonies or Baroque rhythms at times, Mediterranean or Middle-Eastern melodies at other times.
-In 2009, with the launch of the Open project, the sound of rock’n roll started to echo among the fermenters in Piozzo.
+Since the very beginning, Baladin beers have played unusual, sophisticated music: sometimes medieval jigs or baroque rhythms, at other times melodies inspired by traditional Mediterranean or Middle Eastern traditions.
+But since 2009, with the launch of Open, rock has also started to echo among the fermenters in Piozzo.

-The open-recipe beer - which stood out at a memorable edition of the Una birra per l'estate homebrewing contest - was Teo Musso's first “liquid daughter” to have a distinctive hoppy character, developed for pub patrons, rather than for restaurants.
+The beer made with an “open” recipe available to all, featured in a memorable edition of the homebrewer competition Una birra per l'estate, was in fact Teo Musso's first creation to show a distinct hoppy character and to be designed for pub goers, rather than for restaurant customers.

-Open was the starting point for several evolutions, including Rolling Stones.
-It was created to celebrate the 100th issue of the famous Italian edition of the magazine by the same name and later became Baladin Rock'n'Roll.
+Open was the starting point for many new versions, including Rolling Stones.
+It was created to celebrate the 100th issue of the Italian edition of the famous magazine and then took on the more comprehensive name of Rock'n'Roll.

-Poured into an America pint - the typical glass for American Pale Ales since they appeared, at the dawn of the American craft beer revolution - it has a deep golden color with orange hues and a natural cloudiness, typical of non-pasteurized beers.
-The rich head is white, thick, fine and persistent: the essential oils contained in hops help develop it.
+Poured into an American pint - the glass that has accompanied North American-style hopped beers since their appearance at the dawn of the overseas craft movement - it has a deep golden color with orange hues and a natural opalescence, as it is not filtered.
+The generous head is white, thick, fine and long lasting: the essential oils contained in hops help create a nice, vigorous foam.